craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 	- 1x "Oil" -> 1x Diesel

 #### Gasoline
-Medium (25), 2 Action Cost (UNPACK > SPLASH)
+Medium (20), 2 Action Cost (UNPACK > SPLASH)
-Oil has 1 Charge
+Gasoline has 1 Charge

 SPLASH: You splash the contents of the jug onto an adjacent Target that you can see.
 Expend a Charge.
 Make a Throw Skill Check with Advantage.
-If the result is equal to or greater than your Target's Reflex Defense, you impose a stack of the 'Flammable' [[Ailment]].
+If the result is equal to or greater than your Target's Reflex Defense, you impose two stacks of the 'Flammable' [[Ailment]].

 Creation:
-	- 1 Watch spent at 14+ Alchemy
+	- 1 Watch spent at 18+ Alchemy
 	- Tools with *CONTAIN*, *CHEMISTRY*
-	- 1x "Oil" -> 2x Kerosene
+	- 1x "Oil" -> 2x Gasoline

 ### Gear
 #### Manacles / Handcuffs